Cotabato City: Topography

-The city is situated in the lowest portion of Maguindanao province.
+The city is situated in the lowest portion of Maguindanao del Norte.
 The City of Cotabato with its 37 barangays spans an area with marked landscapes of flat, level to nearly level, very gently sloping to gently undulations to moderately sloping or rolling.
 It is basically a delta formed by two big rivers, the Tamontaka River and the Rio Grande de Mindanao.
 Basically 70% of its total land area is below sea level.
 There are only 2 existing elevated areas in the city, the PC Hill and the Timako Hill with an altitude of 90 and 150 feet, respectively.
 At the foot of PC Hill is Tantawan Park and also hosts the Kutang Bato Caves.

 Concentration of settlements and other urban uses are in the central portion while the southwestern and southeastern portion have mixed uses of agricultural land settlements.
 The city is criss-crossed by meandering and braided creeks and rivers like the Matampay, Parang, Timako, Esteros and Miwaruy.

 These water bodies serve as sources of both agricultural, industrial and domestic water requirements of some rural barangays.
 These rivers also serve as the natural drainage flow of the city's wastes.